ray-project/ray/doc/source/ray-air/check-ingest.rst

  * you have large datasets that don't fit into memory;
  * you want to process small chunks or blocks per window;
  * you can use small windows with small data blocks minimizing or avoiding memory starvation or OOM errors; and
- * your preprocessoring step is not a bottleneck or not an expensive operation since it's re-executed on each pass over the data.
+ * your preprocessing step is not a bottleneck or not an expensive operation since it's re-executed on each pass over the data.

 .. warning::

-    In AIR alpha, streaming ingest only applies to preprocessor transform, not preprocessor fitting.
+    Streaming ingest only applies to preprocessor transform, not preprocessor fitting.
     This means that the preprocessor will be initially fit in bulk, after which data will be transformed as it is loaded in a streaming manner.